 - Hyperlinks: Make sure hyperlinks are formatted properly!

-- Images and Figures: All non-text content like images should have alternate text descriptions (Alt text).
-These descriptions should be brief but descriptive enough for users who can’t see the image to understand its content and purpose in the document.
+- Images and Figures: Additionally, all non-text content, such as images, must have alternate text descriptions (Alt text).
+These descriptions, while brief, should provide enough detail for users who can’t see the image to understand its content and purpose in the document.

 - Form Fields: All interactive form fields should be accessible, with descriptive labels and instructions for users.